hata6502/kohsei-san/DISCLAIMER.md

 -----

-The following software may be included in this product: cosmiconfig, postcss-reporter.
-A copy of the source code may be downloaded from git+https://github.com/davidtheclark/cosmiconfig.git (cosmiconfig), https://github.com/postcss/postcss-reporter.git (postcss-reporter).
+The following software may be included in this product: cosmiconfig.
+A copy of the source code may be downloaded from git+https://github.com/davidtheclark/cosmiconfig.git.
 This software contains the following license and notice below:

 The MIT License (MIT)